berkeley-stat243/fall-2025/howtos/vscode.md

 I will probably do some of my demonstrations in class with VS Code, as it allows one to easily run code in the terminal or a Python session from the built-in editor.

+## Installing VS Code

+See [here](https://code.visualstudio.com/download) to install VS Code.

+A browser-based version of VS Code is available through both the [DataHub]((https://datahub.berkeley.edu) and the [SCF JupyterHub](https://jupyter.stat.berkeley.edu).

 ## Using VS Code

 Here are just a few initial tips on making use of VS Code.